 If mediation fails to bring the parties to a settlement, the claimant may proceed with their injury claim in court.
 The court process involves filing a complaint, working through the discovery process, and attending a trial.
 During this process, both parties will present evidence and make arguments supporting their position.
 After hearing from both parties, the judge or jury will decide on the case.

-In many cases, the defendant will be found liable for damages and will have to pay the plaintiff for their losses.
+In many cases, the defendant will be liable for damages and must pay the plaintiff for their losses.
 Depending on the case’s specific facts, these damages can range from medical bills and lost wages to punitive damages.

 How Long After Mediation Can You Go to Court?